openclarity/vmclarity/rfc/multiple-assets-in-findings.md

               InfoFinder: '#/components/schemas/InfoFinderFindingInfo'
 ```

+_Option 1_ - more verbose models

+Alternatively, depending on the selected approach, `AssetFinding` and `AssetFindingRelationship` can be implemented.
+The model should then use a list of `AssetFindingRelationship` to express the relationship of `Assets` for a given `Finding`.

 ### 2. Handle database-schema changes

 The API changes impact the database schema defined in `pkg/apiserver/database/gorm/odata.go` and should be handled accordingly.